hemingkx/SpecDec/readme.md

 > We test the inference latency of GAD with batch 1 implementation, check `inference_paper.py` for details.
 >
+> check `inference_drafter.py` for inference with our NAT drafter only.

 Calculating compound split bleu: